JGL/Emitts/readme.md

 03_visualisingGestures was inspired by the Paul Hudson video: [SwiftUI Special Effects – TimelineView, Canvas, particles, and… AirPods?!"](https://www.youtube.com/watch?v=raR-hDgzoFg).

 04_viaSofiaDinizFreshStart was based around the [BabyChat released by Sofia Diniz](https://github.com/sofiadinizms/WWDC23).

+05_manualActionSelection is a combination of all of the above, made before the support of Greg Chiste at Apple Developer Technical Support, who bug fixed the Hand Action recognition.